 Ad Hoc Testing

 Projects are fixed scope engagements of a predetermined time frame.
 In other words, we test only what you ask for.
-Projects can be delivered locally at your office alongside your team or carried out in a remote testing format from our offices in Amsterdam or Kiev.
+Projects can be delivered locally at your office alongside your team or carried out in a remote testing format from our headquarters in Amsterdam and other offices.

 Contracting is a method of engagement where a tester is contracted to join your organisation to deliver the required testing on a (near-)full-time basis.
 Contract-based work is typically delivered locally but can also be delivered remotely.

 Software Testing Subscription